vnburke/vnburke.github.io/about.md

   <div class="row">
     <div class="col-sm">
       <h2>Fuelled by <strong>coffee</strong> and <strong>curiosity</strong></h2>
       <p><strong>Hi, I'm Vanessa</strong>&mdash;a problem solver, designer and user-experience enthusiast excited by <strong>challenging problems</strong> and opportunities to <strong>grow and build our communities</strong>.
-Based in Edmonton, Canada, I have over 15 years of experience engaging with stakeholders, and developing and championing digital (web) solutions.</p>
+Based in Edmonton, Canada, I have over 15 years of experience engaging with stakeholders, and developing and championing digital solutions.</p>

       <p>I earned my Bachelor of Design in Visual Communication (with a specialization in Computing Science) from the University of Alberta.
 I have been learning ever since, taking courses of all kinds over the years&mdash;from <a href="https://xpro.mit.edu/certificate/067ceb2c-b369-45a1-a790-fed1ac6c3da5/">data science</a> to <a href="https://www.edmonton.ca/programs_services/landscaping_gardening/compost-education.aspx">composting</a>.
 My current interests include a mix of data visualization, sustainability, leadership, and diversity and inclusion.</p>